"Struggling with Communication Barriers"

 Were it not for the adultery theme, the foul language and the bizarre married sex scene, the strong moral content and positive Christian references in SPANGLISH would have stood out even stronger.
 With a tighter script, a stronger premise, less negative content, and more redemptive, Christian content, SPANGLISH might have been a truly great family movie.

+SPANGLISH is a more mature kind of Adam Sandler movie where he plays a gourmet chef in Los Angeles struggling with his high-strung wife.
+Sandler is not the lead character.
+That position belongs to his family’s beautiful new Mexican maid, Flor, played by Latino actress Paz Vega.
+Sandler plays John Clasky, who tries to mend the strained relationship between his wife and their pre-adolescent daughter.
+Flor has a better relationship with her own daughter, who John’s wife thinks is adorable.
+As John’s relationship with his wife becomes more strained, he is attracted to Flor.
 SPANGLISH is often funny and heartwarming, with particularly fine performances, but its theme of adultery weakens the light Christian worldview and strong moral elements.
 There is also a bizarre sex scene between John and his high-strung wife, along with plenty of foul language, which is mostly light.
 The good news is, however, that the wife confesses her own adultery, and the maid breaks off her relationship with the husband before it goes too far.
 With a tighter script, a stronger premise, less negative content, and more redemptive, Christian content, SPANGLISH might have been a truly great family movie.